NDari/gocrunch/mat/README.md

 ```go
 func FromCSV(filename string) *Mat
 ```
-FromCSV creates a mat object from a CSV (comma separated values) file.
-Here, we assume that the number of rows of the resultant mat object is equal to the number of lines, and the number of columns is equal to the number of entries in each line.
+FromCSV creates a Mat from a CSV (comma separated values) file.
+Here, we assume that the number of rows of the resultant Mat is equal to the number of lines, and the number of columns is equal to the number of entries in each line.
 As before, we make sure that each line contains the same number of elements.